The Guardianship and Administration Act 2000 sets out a number of duties for guardians. They include the duty to:

 - act honestly and with reasonable diligence

-- act according to the decisions made by QCAT as outlined in the written order.
+- act according to QCAT’s decisions as described in the written order

 - act jointly unless QCAT orders otherwise